-The landscape of cyber security is dramatically changing with growth in the consumer markets for mobile devices such as smart phones and tablets, to network-enabled industrial control systems (HVAC, Physical Access Control, lighting systems, supervisory control and data acquisition systems etc.) referred to as the "Internet-of-Things."
+The landscape of cyber security is dramatically changing with growth in the consumer markets for mobile devices such as smart phones and tablets, to network-enabled industrial control systems (HVAC, Physical Access Control, lighting systems, supervisory control, and data acquisition systems etc.) referred to as the "Internet-of-Things."
 "Clouds" present more complex risk and challenges as these solutions are adopted.
-As product development transforms the enterprise-enabled landscape, the Information Security Office (ISO) will need to adapt to evolving threats targeting untraditional endpoints and data repositories.
+As product development transforms the enterprise-enabled landscape, the Information Security Office (ISO) is constantly adapting to evolving threats targeting untraditional endpoints and data repositories.
 ISO continues to experience increases in malicious code detection and a continued increase in the collection of electronic records related to agency personnel investigations, legal requests, and Freedom of Information Act (FOIA) requests.
-DIT successfully identified and stopped all material security threats during FY 2019.
+DIT successfully identified and stopped all material security threats during FY 2020.

 The County is a leader in the use of GIS technologies with the most gigabytes in the GIS database among large jurisdictions and other Virginia localities according to International City/County Management Association (ICMA) benchmarks.
 Service encounters consist of counter sales, internal work requests, GIS projects, zoning cases, right of way projects, parcel related work, server connections, and spatial database usage.
-Service encounters decreased in FY 2019 and are projected to continue this trend due to changes in the software that reduce the number of database transactions necessary to perform a function.
+Service encounters rebounded in FY 2020 by nearly 15 percent to a level more in line with previous year (pre-FY 2019) data.
+Improvements to the GEM and the Jade applications drove more use and a large number of web applications were deployed.
+Five percent growth is projected in FY 2021 and FY 2022.